 If you select "external (public)" this indicates that this section of the network is connected to the internet.
 In most cases, the external interface, linked up to the internet, has to be in external mode.
-The interface's security, represented by a shield (

-, disappears when this option is checked.Priority (CoS)This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.Use the same priority for the outgoing VLANWhen this checkbox is selected, an identical value will be automatically assigned to the Priority (CoS) field in the properties of the outgoing VLAN.
+The interface's security, represented by a shield (I, disappears when this option is checked.
+This CoS (Class of Service field) priority will then be imposed for all packets sent by Priority (CoS) the VLAN.
+Use the same priority When this checkbox is selected, an identical value will be automatically assigned to the Priority (CoS) field in the properties of the outgoing VLAN.